ChristopherAMyers/CoSIMS/README.md

 # CoSIMS_0.9.0
 This is the first release of CoSIMS, a Collision Simulator for Ion Mobility Spectrometry.
-As of this realse, the code is still considered a beta until more feedback and testing has been provided.

-* We are still in the provcess of uploading examples and instalation instructions.
-Please check back soon for further progress!
+Although this is considered v1.
+0, however, the public has had little chance to test using the code.
+We welcome the submission of bugs, improvements, and suggestions to the code.

+If you find this code usefull, please cite the following paper:

+>Christopher A. Myers, Rebecca J. D’Esposito, Daniele Fabris, Srivathsan V. Ranganathan, and Alan A. Chen.
+CoSIMS: An Optimized Trajectory Based Collision Simulator for Ion Mobility Spectrometry. *J. Phys.
+Chem.
+B.* In review